jdmonin/JSettlers2/Readme.md

 To build JSettlers from source, you will need Java JDK 1.5 or newer and Apache Ant, available from http://ant.apache.org, or an IDE such as Eclipse which understands Ant's format.
-See README.developer for details.
+See `Readme.developer.md` for details.

 ## Server Setup and Testing